Aerial Robotics @ Penn

-Penn Aerial Robotics (Penn AiR) is student-led team for the development of unmanned aerial vehicles (UAVs) and robots.
-The club aims to provide students with the resources to construct, develop and test their own UAVs, travel to and compete at inter-collegiate competitions, and to connect with people who share this same passion.
-For the 2023 season, we will be building two aircraft to compete at SAE Aero Design East in March/April 2024.
+Penn Aerial Robotics (Penn AiR) is student-led team at the University of Pennsylvania for the development of unmanned aerial vehicles (UAVs) and robots.
+The club aims to provide students with the resources to construct, develop and test their own UAVs, travel to and compete at inter-collegiate competitions, and connect with people who share this same passion.
+During the 2025-26 school year, we will be designing and constructing micro-class planes, a large high-lift aircraft, and an autonomous tail-sitter VTOL aircraft to compete in 3 separate events at SAE Aero Design 2026.
+We will also develop a full stack autonomy codebase for a quadcopter robot swarm to compete in IARC, involving computer vision, path planning, and controls.

 FAQ